All Episodes

 Okay, thanks so much.

-I I over re I overreassured you.
+I overreassured you.

-We don't need third party candidates.
+We don't need third-party candidates.

-And I think they also have to be made to take a hard line on uh beggaring our future too.
+And I think they also have to be made to take a hard line on beggaring our future too.

-Has there anything ever has there anything ever been more stupid than jumping to Obama and embracing Obama at the moment when the Sheen wore off Obama's halo?
+But I think it's beautiful that this shabby, grubby opportunist who jumped at the most stupid moment in history, has anything ever been more stupid than jumping to Obama and embracing Obama at the moment when the Sheen wore off Obama's halo?

 Conservatives have a right to demand something better.

-And if this monstrosity passes, which I think will be uh certainly I think you can make the case that it in its implications it's the worst federal legislation uh since the New Deal.
+And if this monstrosity passes, which I think will be, certainly I think you can make the case that in its implications, it's the worst federal legislation since the New Deal, then I think Conservatives have the right to demand aggressively that on this issue at least, Republicans were not interested in reach across the aisle type.

-You're not one of those, are you?
+Last time I went there, you're one of those, are you?

 It's full of everybody.